-There obviously has been some bumps in the road with moving to working from home.
-They still have a typical 9 - 5 mentality.
+There obviously has been some bumps in the road with moving to work from home.
+They still have a typical 9 – 5 mentality.
 The problem now is that the lack of flexibility doesn’t help now that the world is opening up again.

 Also now that we have all got used to working from home, the mental health check-ins aren’t really happening anymore and I still think there needs to be because we aren’t back to normal and people are still adjusting to the way things are now.

 “Now that we have all got used to working from home, the mental health check-ins aren’t really happening anymore…”

 The other thing I noticed is there is a massive difference between communication etiquette currently to when I worked remotely.
 The companies who had embraced remote working pre-Covid had a certain etiquette such as messaging people before you called to make sure they were free.
 Now, it’s a bit chaotic.
 People will call without checking in with you, because it’s so instant, compared to being in the office.
 If you are in an office and you are busy there are visual cues (wearing headphones, being on a call, already talking to someone else) that tell the other person you aren’t available just yet.

 I think flexible working, whether it be the hours or choosing where staff work from, is what we should definitely be moving towards.
 Flexible hours mean you can tailor the working day around the individual.
 Increasingly now people have different life needs and commitments and there isn’t a lot of flexible working offered outside of people who have children.
 People with other responsibilities should be given the same flexibility options.